CrumrineCoder/Quote-Generator-Website/README.md

 # Quote-Generator-Website
-A website to display a random quote from an array and be able to share it on Twitter or Facebook
+A website to display a random quote from an array and be able to share it on Twitter Works

-Works

 Pending Changes:
 - Responsive Design
 - Styling, perhaps a Civ theme since I use mostly quotes from that
 - "True" randomness
+- Share on Facebook and Tumblr feature